BORIC ACID MV * 3% 200ML

 Interactions with other drugs

 There is no known interaction between boric acid for external use and other medicinal products.

 100 g of solution contain: active ingredient: boric acid 3 g.
-Excipients with known effect: parahydroxybenzoates, sodium benzoate and propylene glycol.
+Excipients with known effect: sodium benzoate.
 For the full list of excipients, see section 6.1.